Nanny Taxes in Minnesota

 Employees can also take leave when a healthcare professional or authority determines an employee or their family member is at risk of infecting others with a communicable disease.

 Employers must provide notice of ESST to all employees and the notice must be in the employee’s primary language.
-Employers will also need to provide an earnings statement at the end of each pay period showing the ESST amounts accrued, used, and available during the pay period.
+Employers must also provide an earnings statement at the end of each pay period showing the ESST amounts accrued, used, and available during the pay period.

 Read more about Saint Paul Earned Safe and Sick Time.